“You have a cavity” is something that no one wants to hear at the dentist’s office.

 MYTH: If I have a cavity, I will feel it.

 FACT:It’s true that if tooth decay is advanced, you might feel general pain or experience pain when eating something sweet, hot or cold.
 But, when a cavity is forming, you might not have any symptoms at all.2 That’s why it’s important to get regular checkups and cleanings, even when you don’t feel any pain or sensitivity.

 MYTH: A child’s baby teeth can’t get cavities because they are temporary.

-To protect their teeth, it’s important to limit sugary drinks and snacks and instill healthy brushing and flossing habits early on.7
+To protect their teeth, it’s important to limit sugary drinks and snacks and instill healthy brushing and flossing habits early on.3

 MYTH: The mercury in dental amalgam, or silver fillings, is dangerous.

-FACT: There are many different types of mercury and the mercury that we think of as a health hazard--the one that can build up in fish--is actually not the same as the material used in fillings.
-The CDC, FDA, and EPA have found that dental amalgam is a safe and durable option to fill cavities.10
+FACT: There are many different types of mercury and the mercury that we think of as a health hazard – the one that can build up in fish – is actually not the same as the material used in fillings.
+The U. S. Food and Drug Administration considers dental amalgam safe for adults and children ages six and above.5

 This material is provided for informational use only and should not be construed as medical, legal, financial, or other professional advice or used in place of consulting a licensed professional.
 You should consult with an applicable licensed professional to determine what is right for you.